pachyderm/pachyderm/doc/docs/master/contributing/docs-style-guide.md

 It is helpful to imagine the name of the release, such as *Pachyderm 1.11.0*, prepended to each change in the log.

-We use the following verbs for different types of changes:
+Use the following verbs for different types of changes:

 | Use | Verb |
 | --- | ---- |